AcademySoftwareFoundation/EncodingGuidelines/EncodeAv1.md

 * [librav1e](#librav1e)

-## libsvtav1
+## Libsvtav1
-libsvtav1 was originally developed by intel with netflix.
+Libsvtav1 was originally developed by Intel with Netflix.
 In 2022 it was adopted by AOMedia as the basis of future development for AV1.
 It has a more limited support for pix-formats currently only supporting: yuv420p yuv420p10le

 Supported pixel formats: yuv420p yuv420p10le